John Steinbeck: New York

 Following the success of Viva Zapata!, Steinbeck collaborated with Kazan on the 1955 film East of Eden, James Dean's movie debut.
+Jack Moffitt of The Hollywood Reporter, in a review that appeared after the March 1955 premiere, wrote "Beautifully acted, and superbly directed by Elia Kazan, it is bound to be one of the year’s important contributions to screen literature."

 From March to October 1959, Steinbeck and his third wife Elaine rented a cottage in the hamlet of Discove, Redlynch, near Bruton in Somerset, England, while Steinbeck researched his retelling of the Arthurian legend of King Arthur and the Knights of the Round Table.
 Glastonbury Tor was visible from the cottage, and Steinbeck also visited the nearby hillfort of Cadbury Castle, the supposed site of King Arthur's court of Camelot.
 The unfinished manuscript was published after his death in 1976, as The Acts of King Arthur and His Noble Knights.
-The Steinbecks recounted the time spent in Somerset as the happiest of their life together.
+Steinbeck grew up enthralled by the stories of King Arthur, and the Steinbecks recounted the time spent in Somerset as the happiest of their life together.

 Travels with Charley: In Search of America is a travelogue of his 1960 road trip with his poodle Charley.
 Steinbeck bemoans his lost youth and roots, while dispensing both criticism and praise for the United States.
 According to Steinbeck's son Thom, Steinbeck made the journey because he knew he was dying and wanted to see the country one last time.

 Steinbeck's last novel, The Winter of Our Discontent (1961), examines moral decline in the United States.
 The protagonist Ethan grows discontented with his own moral decline and that of those around him.
 The book has a very different tone from Steinbeck's amoral and ecological stance in earlier works such as Tortilla Flat and Cannery Row.
 It was not a critical success.
-Many reviewers recognized the importance of the novel, but were disappointed that it was not another Grapes of Wrath.
+Many reviewers recognized the importance of the novel but were disappointed that it was not another Grapes of Wrath.

 In the Nobel Prize presentation speech the next year, however, the Swedish Academy cited it most favorably: "Here he attained the same standard which he set in The Grapes of Wrath.
 Again he holds his position as an independent expounder of the truth with an unbiased instinct for what is genuinely American, be it good or bad."

 Apparently taken aback by the critical reception of this novel, and the critical outcry when he was awarded the Nobel Prize for Literature in 1962, Steinbeck published no more fiction in the remaining six years before his death.